by Brian Tomasik

 - Negative utilitarianism (NU): Suffering is bad; happiness is neutral.
 The goal is to minimize total suffering.

 - Threshold NU: There's at least one threshold of suffering (and maybe more) such that if someone suffers more intensely than that threshold, that suffering is lexically worse than any amount of suffering less intense than the threshold.
-For instance, maybe one minute in a brazen bull is worse than stubbing your toe any number of times and is also worse than any number of happy experiences.
+For instance, maybe one minute in a brazen bull is worse than stubbing your toe any number of times and has more negative value than any number of happy experiences have positive value.

 - Negative-leaning utilitarianism (NLU): Suffering deserves vastly greater weight than happiness.
 For instance, one minute in a brazen bull might require millions of years of happy life to outweigh morally.